Generalization-baed similarity: Introduction

+We now say that $a$ and $b$ are \textit{\textbf{similar}} if this set of joint properties $a\uparrow_ \mathfrak{(A,B)} b$ is maximal with respect to $a$ and $b$ (see \prettyref{d:approx} for details).
+That is, we formalize a notion of maximal similarity \cite{Falklenhainer89,Gentner83}.
+What is essential here is that $a$ and $b$ can be from different algebras.

-It turns out that $g$-similarity defined in this way has appealing mathematical properties.
-The First and Second Isomorphim Theorems \ref{thm:FIT},\ref{thm:SIT} show that $g$-similarity is compatible with bijective structure-preserving mappings as desired. \prettyref{exa:H}, on the other hand, shows that $g$-similarity is in general not compatible with homomorphisms, justified by a simple counterexample.
-This raises the important question which mappings are compatible with $g$-similarity (\prettyref{problem:mappings}).
+It turns out that similarity defined in this way has appealing mathematical properties which we shall now discuss.

+The First \ref{t:FIT} and Second Isomorphism Theorems \ref{t:SIT} show that similarity is compatible with bijective structure-preserving mappings as desired. \prettyref{e:H_1}, on the other hand, shows that similarity and homomorphisms may not be compatible, justified by a simple counterexample.
-\prettyref{sec:Unary_algebras} shows that $g$-similarity is closely related to regular languages and finite automata in unary algebras.

-\prettyref{sec:Monolinear_fragment} briefly discusses the monolinear fragment of the framework by sketching some results in case generalizations contain exactly one variable.
+The dichotomous modeling of similarity is a major drawback of the binary relation based view: two elements are viewed as being either similar or not similar without anything in-between \cite{Yao00}.
+In the quantitative setting, one possible solution to this problem is the use of a quantitative similarity measure or a fuzzy similarity relation.
+Since we are interested in qualitative rather than quantitative similarity here, in this paper we take a different approach by studying fragments of the general framework.
+More formally, in \prettyref{§:kl} we introduce the $(k,\ell)$-fragments consisting only of generalizations containing at most $\ell$ occurrences of $k$ variables giving raise to a parameterized similarity relation, where we briefly illustrate the concept by exploring the monolinear fragment $(1,1)$ (consisting only of generalizations with exactly one occurrence of a single variable) in the domain of sets and numbers.

+In \prettyref{§:Restricted}, we study similarity in three different restricted classes of algebras.
+In \prettyref{§:MUA}, we consider monounary algebras consisting of a single unary function, where we show in Theorems \ref{t:a_not_approx_b} and \ref{t:a_not_approx_a_theta} that similarity is in general not compatible with congruences.
+In \prettyref{§:FUA}, we look at finite unary algebras where similarity is closely related to finite automata and regular languages which yields algorithms for its computation.
+Finally, in \prettyref{§:FA} we establish a tight connection between similarity in finite algebras and tree automata by showing that the latter can be used to compute $k$-similarity.